Installations (End-User Flows)

 connection; Breyta joins them with the configured separator when it builds the

-authorize URL.
+params when required.
 For example, providers that require client_key instead of

 client_id and comma-separated authorize scopes can use: